ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/03_sequencing_QC.md

 The most common cause of low uniformity of coverage is **PCR bias**.
 Some regions are easier to amplify by the polymerase, including those with lower GC content, leading to an overrepresentation of these fragments.

-The uniformity of coverage is usually calculated by tools like Picard or Mosdepth with the following formula:
+The uniformity of coverage is usually calculated by tools like [Picard](https://broadinstitute.github.io/picard/) or [Mosdepth](https://github.com/brentp/mosdepth) with the following formula:

 **Coefficient of Variation (CV) = Standard Deviation of Depth / Average Sequencing Depth**.
 The lower this metric (0.1-0.2), the more uniform the data.

 ## Sequencing QC

+The industry standard for visualizing raw data quality is **[FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)**.
+It provides the following reports:

 - **Per Base Sequence Quality**